- June 9, 2023

 - Covenant: Project Zero features a captivating sci-fi story with rich narratives and lore that keeps players engaged throughout the game.

-- The game successfully blends retro aesthetics with modern gameplay elements, creating an immersive experience that appeals to fans of both genres.
+- The game successfully blends retro aesthetics with modern gameplay elements, creating an immersive experience that appeals to fans of both adventure and RPG genres.

-- The story feels underdeveloped at times, leaving players craving more depth and exploration, which could have enhanced the overall narrative experience.
+- The story feels underdeveloped and crammed into a short playtime, leaving players craving more depth and exploration.

 “Covenant: Project Zero effortlessly channels the nostalgia of storytelling-focused adventure games, taking players on a captivating journey of discovery.”